duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 campaign:references template:references` and add `id: false` as [suggested](http://guides.rubyonrails.org/association_basics.html#updating-the-schema)
 Note that both model names are plural.
+But rubocop suggest to use separate model for habtm relation (in that case I use singular first model).

 ~~~
 class CreateCampaignsTemplates < ActiveRecord::Migration